 (✓✓) mean that your email has been opened.

-You can download MailTracker in the Chrome Web store to trace emails for free forever.
+You can download MailTracker as a Chrome Extension to trace emails for free forever.

 Additional features include Full Email Metrics, Email & phone support, Real-time Notifications, Activity Dashboard, Click Tracking, Daily Report, Reminders.